nuster1128/learn_to_memorize/README.md

 ## 📝 Introduction
 ![figure1](./assets/figure1.png)
-LLM-based agents have been widely applied in many areas, and memory is one of their most fundamental capabilities.
-		Previous memory mechanisms of LLM-based agents are manually predefined by human experts, leading to higher labor costs and sub-optimal performance.
-They also ignore the memory cycle effect in interactive scenarios, which is important to optimize LLM-based agents for certain environments.
-		To address these issues, in this paper, we propose to optimize LLM-based agents with an adaptive and data-driven memory framework by modeling memory cycles.
-Specifically, our memory framework empowers LLM-based agents to learn how to memorize information in different environments, with both off-policy and on-policy optimization.
-		We conduct extensive experiments to show the effectiveness of our methods.
+LLM-based agents have been extensively applied across various domains, where memory stands out as one of their most essential capabilities.
+Previous memory mechanisms of LLM-based agents are manually predefined by human experts, leading to higher labor costs and suboptimal performance.
+In addition, these methods overlook the memory cycle effect in interactive scenarios, which is critical to optimizing LLM-based agents for specific environments.
+To address these challenges, in this paper, we propose to optimize LLM-based agents with an adaptive and data-driven memory framework by modeling memory cycles.
+Specifically, we design an MoE gate function to facilitate memory retrieval, propose a learnable aggregation process to improve memory utilization, and develop task-specific reflection to adapt memory storage.
+Our memory framework empowers LLM-based agents to learn how to memorize information effectively in specific environments, with both off-policy and on-policy optimization.
+In order to evaluate the effectiveness of our proposed methods, we conduct comprehensive experiments across multiple aspects.

 ## 📌 Major Contributions

 ![figure2](./assets/figure2.png)

-- We propose a data-driven memory framework that empowers LLM-based agents to learn to memorize, with optimizable memory retrieval, utilization, and storage.
+- We propose an adaptive and data-driven memory framework that empowers LLM-based agents to learn to memorize, with optimizable memory retrieval, utilization, and storage procedures.
-- We model the memory cycle effect inside agent-environment interactions to emphasize potential influence, and propose off-policy and on-policy optimization strategies for our memory framework.
+- We formulate the memory cycle effect during agent-environment interactions, and propose off-policy and on-policy optimization strategies for our memory framework.
-- We conduct extensive experiments on our framework to show how it benefits LLM-based agents in the process of interacting with environments.
+- We conduct comprehensive experiments to demonstrate the effectiveness of our framework in improving the performance of LLM-based agents when interacting with environments.

 ## 🚀 Run Experiments